Putterman Legal

 Important Divorce Considerations in Galloway Township

 Galloway Township follows equitable distribution for dividing assets and debts, focusing on fairness rather than equality.
 Custody rulings center on the child’s best interests, including stability and parental involvement.
-Child support is determined by income and needs, while spousal support depends on financial factors and marriage length.
+Child support is determined by income and needs, while spousal support depends on other factors, including financial circumstances and marriage length.
 Bonnie Putterman’s experienced counsel helps clients manage these issues effectively and compassionately.

 FAQ’s By Our Galloway Township Clients